STAND. COM. REP. NO. 171

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE OAHU COMMUNITY CORRECTIONAL CENTER SITE,"
+"A BILL FOR AN ACT RELATING TO DEVELOPMENT DISTRICTS,"

-As affirmed by the record of votes of the members of your Committee on Corrections, Military, & Veterans that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 621, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 621, H.D.
-1, and be referred to your Committee on Judiciary & Hawaiian Affairs.
+As affirmed by the records of votes of the members of your Committees on Energy, Economic Development, and Tourism and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 480 and recommend that it pass Second Reading and be referred to your Committees on Ways and Means and Judiciary.